facebook-pixel

 • Apply spackle or lightweight compound

-• Sand smooth after drying
+• Sand is smooth after drying

 • Prime and touch-up paint